GLOBAL MARKETS-Stocks slide, oil jumps as Russia orders troops to Ukraine regions

 By Tom Westbrook and Xie Yu

-SINGAPORE, Feb 22 (Reuters) - Oil jumped to a seven-year high, safe-havens rallied and U.S. stock futures dived on Tuesday as Europe's eastern flank stood on the brink of war after Russian President Vladimir Putin ordered troops into breakaway regions of eastern Ukraine.
+SINGAPORE, Feb 22 (Reuters) - Global stocks tumbled while safe-havens rallied and oil surged on Tuesday as Europe's eastern flank stood on the brink of war after Russian President Vladimir Putin ordered troops into breakaway regions of eastern Ukraine.

+MSCI's broadest index of Asia Pacific shares outside Japan .MIAPJ0000PUS skidded 1.44%, dragged down by markets in Hong Kong and mainland China.
+Japan's Nikkei .N225 shed 2%.

 Putin on Monday recognised two breakaway regions in eastern Ukraine as independent and ordered the Russian army to launch what Moscow called a peacekeeping operation into the area, upping the ante in a crisis that could unleash a major war.